Before You Buy: EV Charging Basics

 Is it Better to Charge an EV at Home or at a Public Charging Station?

-Home EV charging is most convenient, but many drivers need to supplement their charging needs with public solutions.
+Home EV charging is most convenient, but drivers may need to supplement their charging needs with public solutions.
 This can be done at businesses and parking lots that offer EV charging as an amenity, or at public charging stations you pay to use while traveling long distances.
-Many new EVs are manufactured with upgraded battery technology to run 300 or more miles on a single charge, so it’s now possible for some drivers with shorter commute times to do the bulk of their charging at home.
+Many new EVs are manufactured with upgraded battery technology to run 300 or more miles on a single charge, so it’s now possible for some drivers with shorter commute times to do the bulk or all of their charging at home.

 Learn more about how to get the most mileage possible when traveling in your EV